aux-exchange/aux-exchange/CONTRIBUTING.md

 Fork this repo, make the changes, and send a PR to the main branch.
 Run into issues?
 Ping us on [discord](https://discord.gg/mxRa3fH72z) or [Telegram](https://t.me/AuxDAO) or raise an issue here on github.

+## Contributors on MS Windows

+**Contributors on MS Windows may have difficulties downloading or checking out the codes**: aux.exchange started on \*nix, and we are deep into the development cycle to find that `aux` is a reserved name on MS Windows ([see here for details](https://learn.microsoft.com/en-us/windows/win32/fileio/naming-a-file)).
+We are still in a build-out phase, but will push out a reorganisation of the repo to fix this later.
+Stay tuned!.

 ## Prerequisite

 - rust